Searching for keyhole alternatives? Discover effective options that meet your needs for improved performance reporting.

 While both tools allow you to monitor multiple social platforms, Socialinsider goes further by enabling brand creation where you can group all of the brand’s social media profiles (across Facebook, Instagram, LinkedIn, TikTok) under a single umbrella.

 This gives you aggregated social media insights at the brand level rather than isolated metrics per channel.
-It’s especially helpful for multi-brand or multi-page organizations that need to understand overall brand performance.
+It’s especially helpful for teams producing executive reports or client deliverables where cross-platform summaries, trends, and benchmarks are essential.

 Social media performance reports